hashicorp/nomad/contributing/architecture-eval-lifecycle.md

 * Note: parameterized or periodic batch jobs don't create an Evaluation at registration, only once dispatched.
 * Note: The scheduler is very fast!
-This means that once the CLI gets a response it can immediately start making blocking queries to get information about the next steps, but those are happening _asynchronously_.
+This means that once the CLI gets a response it can immediately start making queries to get information about the next steps.
 * Note: This workflow is different for Multi-Region Deployments (found in Nomad Enterprise).
 That will be documented separately.